Ravindra-Pagidala/ticket-service/WRITEUP.md

-# Bugs , Fixes , Arcitectural Decisions & Trade Offs
+# Bugs , Fixes , Architectural Decisions & Trade Offs

 So ,there are 2 bugs